JoyCuratoR/brainyquotebot/README.md

 Even before beginning my data analytics journey, automation has always fascinated me.
 Building an automated Twitter bot isn't anything complex in terms of what can be automated but it's a simple start.
 In this tutorial, we'll be building a bot that scrapes HTML nodes from a site called Brainy Quote and use Windows Task Scheduler to automate posting on Twitter.

 # Step 1: Install & Load Packages
-Please note that along with the necessary packages, you'll also need to have a [selector tool](https://chrome.google.com/webstore/detail/selectorgadget/mhjhnkcfbdhnjickkkdbjoemdmbfginb?hl=en).
+Please note that along with the necessary packages, you'll also need to have a CSS [selector tool](https://chrome.google.com/webstore/detail/selectorgadget/mhjhnkcfbdhnjickkkdbjoemdmbfginb?hl=en).
 ``` r
 library(rvest)
 library(dplyr)